Quercus Lookout: Short Hike Near Vancouver

 • The elevation gain is only 112 meters which is an equivalent of around 37 residential floors (112m / 3m).
 As far as hiking goes, this is nothing for the view that you get from the lookout!

-The trail is likely to be snow-free most of the year, but we wouldn’t recommend visiting when it’s icy, as the rocky viewpoint can become slippery and dangerous.
+The trail is likely to be snow free most of the year, but we wouldn’t recommend visiting when it’s icy, as the rocks at the viewpoint can become slippery and dangerous.

 Quercus Lookout trail overview